NateChoe1/cs6035/README.md

 Right now I'm just trying to wrap my head around LALR parsing, but eventually this may turn into something much bigger.

+Some of this code does depend on implementation defined behavior, but most of the things it depends on are pretty universal.
+Files which contain implementation defined behavior are tagged with the `IMPL_DEF` tag.
+They can be found with this command:

+    grep -r IMPL_DEF